MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/client-scripting.md

 ## Resources

-The following resources for client scripting are available in the Dynamics 365 Customer Engagement Developer guide.
+The following resources for client scripting are available in the Common Data Service for Apps Developer guide.

 - [Client scripting using JavaScript](/dynamics365/customer-engagement/developer/clientapi/client-scripting)
 - [Events in forms and grids](/dynamics365/customer-engagement/developer/clientapi/events-forms-grids)